 Decision Mapping is a 6-week course taught via Stanford Continuing Studies.
-Enrollment will open in December for the session that will run Winter Quarter 2024.
+Enrollment will open in February for the session that will run Spring Quarter 2024.

 Should I go to grad school?
 Should I stay in my job or leave?
 Is now the right time to start trying to have a baby?
 Where should I relocate to?
 Which job offer should I accept?
 Is now the time to sell my stake in the business and retire?

 For when you have a high stakes decision you need to make soon, and want professional help to assess the right course of action.

 With on-the-spot Decision Coaching, I can help you:

 Decision Coaching usually takes place in 1-2 90 minute sessions or a single half-day session, billed at Michelle's executive coaching rate.
 It includes pre-work, a recording of the session(s), and pictures of any decision mapping Michelle produces for your specific decision.

 To inquire about a custom engagement designed to suit your needs, email Michelle at michelle [at] michelleflorendo [dot] com with "Decision Coaching" in the subject line

 For high-achieving executives and leaders who want extra support in navigating the complexities that come with leveling up in your career and life.

 Advancing in your career doesn't involve one big, complex decision you make at a single point in time.
 It also requires expanding your skills as a leader through the hundreds of microdecisions you make every day.